 With China EV launch, Xiaomi's 'Thor' takes on Elon Musk

-BEIJING (Reuters) - He was called China's answer to Steve Jobs for taking Xiaomi from a scrappy startup to an electronics giant known for its smartphones.
+BEIJING (Reuters) - He was called China's answer to Steve Jobs for taking Xiaomi (1810.HK), opens new tab from scrappy startup to an electronics giant known for its smartphones.

-With the launch of a much-hyped and against-the-odds electric car, Lei Jun, Xiaomi's co-founder and CEO, is taking on Elon Musk with a strategy that takes a page from Tesla's playbook.
+With the launch of a much-hyped and against-the-odds electric car, Lei Jun, Xiaomi's co-founder and CEO, is taking on Elon Musk with a strategy that takes a page from Tesla's (TSLA.O), opens new tab playbook.

 Lei, 54, took the stage in Beijing on Thursday to unveil Xiaomi's SU7 car, a project three years in the making that has attracted a lot of attention but which, Lei has warned investors, will lose money.

-During Thursday's two-hour event - a livestream millions of Chinese tuned in to watch - Lei made a jibe at Apple for dropping its car project and declared Xiaomi's EV superior to Tesla's Model 3.
+During Thursday's two-hour event - a livestream millions of Chinese tuned in to watch - Lei made a jibe at Apple (AAPL.O), opens new tab for dropping its car project and declared Xiaomi's EV superior to Tesla's Model 3.

 Fans dubbed the Xiaomi CEO "Thor" on social media, a play on his surname which means thunder in Chinese.
 Some commented that his outfit - a grey blazer over a black t-shirt - looked like something Musk would wear.